digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 2. In the `verify-local-e2e`job (described in `e2e-test.yml`), `npx playwright test` is executed to run the end-to-end tests against a locally built and served instance of the application, where 'local' refers to the CI respectively the pipeline environment.
 3. The `verify-preview-e2e` job (also in `e2e-test.yml`) runs the end-to-end tests against a preview deployment of the application.
 This job is triggered after the a new preview deployment is created.

 The end-to-end tests in the CI pipeline run in sharded mode, meaning that the tests are split into multiple shards to speed up the test execution.
+At the time of writing, the slowest shard of each test run (`verify-local-e2e` and `verify-preview-e2e`) in the CI pipeline takes about 6 to 8 minutes to finish.

 - **Automated Testing Pre Commit**:
   Lefthook is used also to enforce pre-commit `vitest` test runs.
 Failing unit, integration or component tests will prevent the commit from being created.